CR Embeddings, Chains, and the Fefferman Bundle: Chain Preserving CR Embeddings

-In particular this holds when evaluated at the point $p \in M$.
-As we vary the chain through $p$, the values of $a = (a^\alpha)$ sweep out $\mathbb{C}^n$ and thus equation \ref{polychaincond} holds as a polynomial of $n$ complex variables $a^\alpha$ with constant coefficients (evaluated at $p$).
-Thus the preservation of chains implies $ C_\beta^{\:\:\: \alpha} \equiv 0$ and $F^\alpha \equiv 0$.
-In view of equation \ref{iffeqn} we have now established Theorem \ref{chainpreservingthm}
+where the last equivalence holds since the curve is transversal to the complex tangent space (ie $\theta (\dot{\gamma}) \neq 0$).
+This holds at all points in $\gamma$, in particular it holds when evaluated at the point $p \in \gamma \subset M$.
+As we vary the chain through $p$, the values of $a = (a^\alpha)$ sweep out $\mathbb{C}^n$ and thus equation (\ref{polychaincond}) holds as a polynomial of $n$ complex variables $a^\alpha$ with constant coefficients (evaluated at $p$).
+In \cite{EHZ}, it is shown that

+Therefore $F^\alpha$ vanishes if $C_{\alpha \bar{\beta}}$ vanishes.
+We conclude that the first condition of (\ref{chainstochains}) holds for all chains if and only if $C_{\alpha \bar{\beta}}=0$.
+Observe that, by (\ref{iffeqn}), $f$ must then have a lift to a conformal isometry of the Fefferman bundles.\\ Again, evaluating along $\gamma$, using (\ref{CMWeb}) and using (\ref{thetais2a}), the second condition of (\ref{chainstochains}) holds if and only if

+where again we have used $\theta (\dot{\gamma}) \neq 0$.
+Again, we vary the chain through $p$ so that the values of $a = (a^\alpha)$ sweep out $\mathbb{C}^n$ and thus the above equality holds as a degree 2 polynomial of $n$ complex variables $a^\alpha$ with constant coefficients (evaluated at $p$).
+Observe, by (\ref{DandE}), that